-18 Tips and Examples to Help You Write a HARO Pitch
+18 Tips and Examples to Write a HARO / Connectively Pitch

-One of the services I've been using recently for marketing, link building, and general awareness, is Help A Reporter Out.
-HARO, as it's usually called, is a Cision company (alongside other outreach and engagement platforms like PRWeb and PRNewswire) aimed at linking up reporters, bloggers, and journalists with authoritative sources.
+One of the services I've been using recently for marketing, link building, and general awareness, is Connectively (formerly called Help A Reporter Out or HARO).
+Connectively is a Cision company (alongside other outreach and engagement platforms like PRWeb and PRNewswire) aimed at linking up reporters, bloggers, and journalists with authoritative sources.

 The general idea is simple.
 A journalist signs up because they have a question they want to ask industry sources.
 Rather than do the legwork of tracking down those sources and interviewing them personally, they use this platform, where sources come to them.
 They write up a scenario and question, called the "Media Opportunity" on HARO.